tedklin/dynamical/docs/design.md

 - *namespace dynamical::analysis*
 - *type: template function*
 - TODO: figure out if four overloads for this method is really necessary.
-    - but don't cut down on overloads if it means losing guarantees on correctness.
+    - but don't cut down on overloads if it means losing guarantees on correctness and safety.

 *discretize*
 - *namespace dynamical::analysis*